argonne-lcf/user-guides/docs/ai-testbed/cerebras/steps-to-run-a-model-or-program.md

 Cerebras jobs are initiated and tracked automatically within the python frameworks in modelzoo.common.pytorch.run_utils and modelzoo.common.tf.run_utils.
 These frameworks interact with the Cerebras cluster management node.

 #### Login nodes <br>
-Jobs are launced from login nodes.
+Jobs are launched from login nodes.
 If you expect loss of an internet connection for any reason, for long-running jobs we suggest logging into a specific login node and using either screen or tmux to create persistent command line sessions.
 `man screen` or `man tmux` for details.